ignc-research/arena-rosnav-3D/docker/README.md

 xhost +
 docker run -it --rm -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix rosnav-3d:v1 <local_planner> <task_mode> <world> <model> <actors> <recording>
 ```
+If you are working with an NVIDIA graphics card, you may run into errors while using the docker with visualization.
+In this case, making sure that the same NVIDIA drivers are installed on both your Ubuntu and the Docker may resolve your problems.

 Optional arguments:

 | Parameter                 | Default       | Options   |